andrewvanleuven/legacyR/README.md

 We use a mixture of asset variables and liability variables (as well as a few control variables) in our analysis.
 Our base dataset was constructed from a wide variety of sources, most of which are publicly available.
 The code used to clean and merge all of the variables in the dataset can be found within this repository:

-* This [folder](https://github.com/andrewvanleuven/legacyR/tree/master/code/data_cleaning) contains `.R` scripts which were used to clean the data in batches.
-Variables from common sources (e.g., the U.S. Census or Bureau of Transportation Statistics) were typically cleaned within the same `.R` file.
+* This [folder](https://github.com/andrewvanleuven/legacyR/tree/master/code/data_cleaning) contains `R` files which were used to clean the data in batches.
+Variables from common sources (e.g., the U.S. Census or Bureau of Transportation Statistics) were typically cleaned within the same `.R` script.
-* The analysis was primarily conducted in the [clust_discrim](code/analysis/clust_discrim.R) `.R` script.
+* The analysis was primarily conducted in the [clust_discrim](code/analysis/clust_discrim.R) script.